zigster64/zts/README.md

 There is no funky new templating syntax to apply either, its just Zig, and nothing but Zig.

 As a HTML templating util, this covers a lot of bases, and provides a pretty sane DX, with compile time template validation, and the ability to apply fine grained format control to structured fields.

-Embarrassing part is that its under 100 lines of code to implement ... including comments and tests.
-Hmmm.

 Lets have a look ...